-The main difference between traditional p2p lending and balance sheet lending, the P2P platform (or another type of balance sheet lender) assumes the risk itself, meaning that it is directly liable for any losses.
-Thus, balance sheet lending can take many different forms, but the common trait of all balance sheet lenders is that they provide loans on their own risk.
+In balance sheet lending, the P2P platform (or another type of balance sheet lender) assumes the risk itself.
+The platform is directly liable for any losses.
+While balance sheet lending can take many different forms, the common trait of all balance sheet lenders is that they provide loans at their own risk.

 Balance Sheet Lending Versus P2P Lending